 Successful at State ConventionThe 87th annual Iowa FFA State Leadership Conference was held on April 21-23, 2015.
 We had several members participate in different conference contests.
 Members who attended included; Stephen, Zac, Josh, Bart, Ryan, Michaela, Emily, Andrea, Mackenzie, and Lane.
 Members attend had the privilege to take a tour of Reiman Gardens.
 Lane and Zac took the Greenhand Quiz and they both received a Silver Rating.
 Bart received his Iowa Degree at the convention.

 South Hardin FFA Host Back to School BBQ

-The South Hardin FFA chapter held a back to school barbeque in August at Deer Park.
+The South Hardin FFA chapter held a back to school barbecue in August at Deer Park.
 Incoming freshmen and their families were invited to attend and learn more about becoming members.
 The chapter officers grilled burgers and served chips and desserts.
-Hy Vee donated the burgers and members provided desserts.
+Hy-Vee donated the burgers and members provided desserts.
 The members shared the variety of opportunities that are available to students involved in FFA.
 The chapter plans to make the barbeque an annual event.
 It is important to encourage freshmen to become involved in high school and FFA provides a wonderful opportunity and many experiences for them.

-First Place at Livestock Judging at the
+Students Place at Livestock Judging at the County Fair